Direkt zum Inhalt

 Four use cases in focus

-The working group has defined the following use cases, which regularly arise in projects, in order to generate a possible standard process:
+A working group of buildingSMART Germany has defined the following use cases, which regularly arise in projects, in order to generate a possible standard process:

 1. Coordination of a collision between a model checker and two CAD systems